STAFF & VOLUNTEERS

 Wendy loves the geography, history, and attractions of the Finger Lakes Region.

 Natalie is the Executive Director of the Finger Lakes Museum.
 She earned her MS degree from Keuka College, and her BA degree from St. John Fisher College.
-She and her husband Alex live in Canandaigua with their two sons, Roland and Huxley, and two Springer Spaniels, Tali and Noma.
-Natalie is interested in the great outdoors, traveling (as long as she can bring her dogs!), cooking, gardening, reading, and the locavore movement.
+She and her husband Alex live in Canandaigua with their two sons, Roland and Huxley, and Springer Spaniel, Tali.
+Natalie is interested in the great outdoors, traveling (as long as she can bring her dog!), cooking, gardening, reading, and the locavore movement.

 When asked what she loves most about the Finger Lakes Region, Natalie says, “Do I have to pick?
 The lakes have to be my number one.
 Next would be the diverse landscapes and cultures surrounding each.”